Friday, September 3, 2021

 The game against Essex Catholic, at the old Newark City Schools Stadium, remains the only game we have ever played in Essex County.

 It was also a strange season off the field.
-Due to East Brunswick's large Jewish community, observing Yom Kippur, the game scheduled for October 6 was moved to October 5; and on October 6, Egypt began the Yom Kippur War that took up much of the month before Israel won.
+Due to East Brunswick's large Jewish community, observing Yom Kippur, the game scheduled for Saturday afternoon, October 6, was moved to Friday night, October 5.
+This was possible because, along with Memorial Stadium in New Brunswick, Vince Lombardi Field at what was then Madison Township High School had lights, and Cedar Ridge groundshared with them, because they didn't have their own stadium.
+On October 6, Egypt began the Yom Kippur War that took up much of the month before Israel won.

 We were 2 touchdowns away from 8-1.